Skip to main content

 June 14 – July 4, 2026 (select dates)

-The eyes of the world will be on Lincoln Financial Field (home to the NFL’s Eagles) in 2026, one of just 11 U.S. stadiums to hold matches during the 2026 FIFA World Cup soccer tournament.
-The Linc will host five Group Stage “pool play” matchups — featuring national teams from semi-randomly assigned groups — leading up to a July Fourth Round-of-16 Knockout Stage tilt for the right to advance to the Quarterfinals.
+The eyes of the world turn to Philadelphia Stadium (aka Lincoln Financial Field, home to the NFL’s Eagles) this summer, one of just 11 U.S. stadiums to hold matches during the FIFA World Cup 26 soccer tournament.
+The Linc hosts five Group Stage “pool play” matchups — featuring national teams from semi-randomly assigned groups — leading up to a July Fourth Round-of-16 Knockout Stage tilt for the right to advance to the Quarterfinals.

 Where: Lincoln Financial Field, 1 Lincoln Financial Field Way, Philadelphia, PA